hackerverse-io/hvproposals/README.md

 ## HackerVerse Proposal Standards
 We are buidling several HackerVerse Company offices, Coworking spaces, Gaming Arenas, and Conference halls exclusively for creators.
 We propose to invite all idealists and fixers to build and launch your dream verse with us.

 The proposal marked with **Green Label** with the highest likes will receive the Proposal incentives.
 The incentive allows the holder to signal for new space to be built by the Hackerverse team.
+Also the user submitting the proposal should be part of our Discord server at [here](https://discord.com/invite/CzapuTafEA)

 Before you get started, make sure to familiarize yourself with the 'HackerVerse Proposal Standard' along with what is alleged as a 'Qualifying Proposal' for submission.
 When ready, simply submit your proposal as a [new issue](https://github.com/hackerverse-io/hvproposals/issues/new) in this repository.
 Check existing [issues](https://github.com/hackerverse-io/hvproposals/issues) for examples.